-SU1 Retain and enhance natural features such as waterways, vegetation and landform and culturally significant landscapes.
+SU1 Retain and enhance natural features such as waterways, vegetation, landform and culturally significant landscapes.

-SU2 Integrate Blue-Green Grid links and public open spaces, maximising opportunities for connections, an urban tree canopy and active use of the floodplain.
+SU2 Integrate Blue Green Infrastructure links with public open spaces and the Green Grid, maximising opportunities for connections, an urban tree canopy and active use of the floodplain.

-SU3 Retain water in the landscape by maximising permeable surfaces and developing appropriate urban typologies.
+Retain water in the landscape by maximising appropriate permeable surfaces, reusing water and developing appropriate urban typologies.